kirberich/huegely/docs/source/base_classes.rst

 Base Classes
 ------------

-These are the bases which all light classes are built upon.
+These are the bases which all light/group classes are built upon.
 Each class describes the behaviour of one specific light feature-set, which are mixed and matched in different hue lights.

 .. autoclass:: huegely.devices.Light
     :members: